gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 One hidden layer with two neurons.
 The activation in above image is step function.

 ## 6. Tips of training DL models
-### 6.1: Validate the correctness of public repository
+### 6.1 Validate the correctness of public repository
 Input 10 training samples, shut down the dropout and L2 regularizations, predict the 10 testing samples (same as the 10 training samples).
-If the cost is approximately 0,
+If the cost is approximately 0, the codes may not have mistakes
+### 6.2 How to set mini-batch size
+- If the whole training set size is less than 2,000, then use the whole training data
+- Otherwize, 64, 128, 256, 512 is common choices